 Roll Escape — This is a defensive maneuver that allows you to roll forward or backward at the cost of 1 bar of Defensive Meter.
 Roll Escapes are armored and can only be beaten with a throw or if the opponent waits for the roll before attacking.
-Roll Escapes can be great against attacks with a lot of recovery as you can roll then whiff punish the opponent before they are able to block.
-To perform a Roll Escape you must press Stance Switch+Left or Right.
+Roll Escapes can be great against attacks with high recovery as you can roll and then whiff punish the opponent before they are able to block.
+To perform a Roll Escape you must press Stance Switch+Back (Stance+) or Stance Switch+Forward (Stance+).

-Delayed Getup — This lets you stay knocked down for a longer period of time in order to avoid your opponent’s attacks.
-To perform a Delayed Getup you must hold the Stance Switch button while knocked down.
+Delayed Getup — This allows you to stay knocked down for a longer period of time in order to avoid your opponent’s attacks.
+To perform a Delayed Getup you must hold the Stance button while knocked down.

-A Hop is done by lightly tapping the Up button.
-Your character will do a short hop off the ground and can perform 2 different attacks from it.
-Hops are generally good to avoid low attacks or moves with a small hitbox.
-Attacks done from a Hop hit as overheads which can be used for mixups when coupled with low attacks.
+A Hop is done by lightly tapping the Up () button.
+Your character will perform a short hop off the ground and will be able to perform 2 different attacks from it.
+Hops are generally good to avoid low attacks.
+Attacks done from a Hop hit as overheads which can be used for mix-ups when coupled with low attacks.

-A Breakaway, or Air Escape, is a way to escape a combo at the cost of 2 bars of Defensive Meter.
+A Breakaway, or Air Escape, allows you to escape a combo at the cost of 2 bars of Defensive Meter.
 Breakaways are armored which prevents you from being hit out of them.
 It should be noted that Breakaway is not a guaranteed way of escaping a combo as there are moves that have an Armor Break property that will destroy the armor from a Breakaway.
-To perform a Breakaway you must press Down+Block while in a combo.
+To perform a Breakaway you must press Down+Block (+Block) while in a combo.

 Understanding the game and learning how to utilize all of the mechanics are essential when playing Mortal Kombat 11.
 Thanks for reading and I hope this guide proves to be useful for anyone trying to learn the game.